Harzu/iced_term/README.md

 </div>

+## Unstable widget API

+The ICED fraemwork does not have the stable API and this widget is also under development, so I can not promise the stable API and to document it at least while the ICED won't release the 1.0.0 version.

 ## Features

 The widget is currently under development and does not provide full terminal features make sure that widget is covered everything you want.